Introducing Securie — the autonomous security engineer for AI-built software

 Your co-founder uses Cursor.
 Your designer uses Lovable.
 Your intern uses Bolt.
 Most of the code in your repository was not typed by a human — it was generated by a model, pasted into a pull request, and merged with a "looks good to me" when the dev server showed something that felt right.

-The application-security industry did not update for this.
+The AppSec industry did not update for this.
 Snyk, GitHub Advanced Security, and Semgrep still run the same playbook: pattern-match the code, produce a list of possibly-suspicious lines, hand that list to a human to triage.
 Their average false-positive rates sit near 70 percent.
 When every commit is AI-generated, that 70 percent becomes an unlivable tax.

 What Securie is